 Content

 Ozempic is a brand-name version of semaglutide.
 It’s in a drug class called glucagon-like peptide 1 receptor agonists — also known as GLP-1 receptor agonists.
+Other GLP-1s that might contribute to hair thinning include Wegovy, Mounjaro, and Zepbound.

 Another plus?
 Semaglutide has been shown to reduce the risk of major cardiovascular events, like heart attacks and heart disease, in folks with type 2 diabetes and diagnosed cardiovascular disease.

-But diabetes isn’t the only reason someone might want to use Ozempic.
+Diabetes isn’t the only reason someone might want to use Ozempic.
 Recently, Ozempic dominated headlines because it’s being used off-label for weight loss.
 For those who struggle with weight management, a little subcutaneous injection may seem like an easy solution.

 You might have heard Ozempic mentioned in the same breath as Zepbound and Mounjaro.
 These two medications contain tirzepatide, not semaglutide.
-Zepbound is an FDA-approved weight management treatment, while Mounjaro is approved for treating type 2 diabetes.
+Zepbound is an FDA-approved weight management treatment, while Mounjaro is only approved for treating type 2 diabetes.

 Whether you’re using Ozempic for diabetes or weight management, it’s important to be aware of the potential side effects.